 - We actively solicit the input of both students and faculty in suggesting materials for the library collection.
 You can talk to one of the library staff or fill out a Materials Request Form.

-The mission of the K-State Polytechnic Library is to support the college in its mission of teaching, scholarship, and service, and to support resource sharing in the community and state.
+The mission of the K-State at Salina Library is to support the college in its mission of teaching, scholarship, and service, and to support resource sharing in the community and state.
 In striving to fulfill these goals, the philosophy of the library is changing.
 The Library is no longer a warehouse of materials, it is a facilitator of information exchange.
 Successful implementation of these goals is influenced by a tradition of providing print and non-print resource materials, the promise of new technologies, and well-trained library staff who facilitate information access.